Agency for Renewable Resources

 The Agency for Renewable Resources (Fachagentur Nachwachsende Rohstoffe e.V. or FNR), was founded in 1993 as a government initiative intended to support research and development in the area of renewable resources.
 As a project managing organisation, the FNR answers to the Federal Ministry of Food and Agriculture (abbreviated BMEL in German).
-In May 2015, the BMEL announced the new ‘Renewable Resources’ funding programme.
+In May 2015, the BMEL announced the new 'Renewable Resources' funding programme.
 The Agency for Renewable Resources (FNR) has been entrusted with managing the programme.
-Currently, around 600 projects with a budget of 193 million euro are being funded by the FNR.
+Currently, around 600 projects with a budget of 193 million euros are being funded by the FNR.

 In 2016 the FNR manages 61 million euro provided from Germany's Federal budget for the implementation of the funding programme.
 An additional 24.6 million euro are allocated for research and development in the field of bioenergy from the Special Energy and Climate Fund (EKF).